AI Workshop: learn to build apps with AI →

 CSS Tips: How to remove all CSS from a page at once

-I wanted to see how a page looked like without CSS.
+I wanted to see what a page looked like without CSS.

 One way I know is to open the DevTools, in the Sources panel you’ll see the list of CSS files.
 You can remove the content in the CSS file in there, and the page will change.
-For example here’s my <thereactcourse.com> site.
+For example, here’s my site (thereactcourse.com).

-It has 3 CSS files, and I can go and delete the whole content of one:
+It has 3 CSS files, and I can delete the entire content of one:

-But some sites today embed the CSS in a style tag (including mine), and some have loads of CSS files scattered around, and it’s not practical.
+But some sites today embed the CSS in a style tag (including mine), and some have many CSS files scattered around, so it’s not always practical.

 Open the console and run this command: